ehsanyousefzadehasl/MCP/papers/01-near_memory_computing.past_present_and_future.md

 There were some work on in-disk computation, but because of its negligible performance imporvement, it is not considered serious.

 ## Background
-First Near-Memory computing system was developed in 1990: Vector IRAM (VIRAM), a vector processor with a on-chip embedded DRAM to exploit data parallelism in multimedia applications.
-Although the performance obtained with this system was obtained, they did not pervail because of technological limits (the amount of the on-chip memory that could be integrated with the vector processor was limited due to the difference in logic and memory technology processes.).
-However, nowadays has changed completely.
+First Near-Memory computing system appeared in 1990: Vector IRAM (VIRAM), a vector processor with a on-chip embedded DRAM to exploit data parallelism for multimedia applications.
+Although the performance obtained with this system was obtained, it did not pervail because of technological limits (**the amount of the on-chip memory that could be integrated with the vector processor was limited due to the difference in logic and memory technology processes.**).
+However, nowadays everything (**1.** technology allows integration of logic and memory **2.** conventional systems performance is degraded because of data movement between the memory and the processor **3.** Now is the era of data-intensive application) has changed completely, so these systems are considered again.

 ## Processing Near Main Memory
 - Programmable Unit (CPU, GPU)